iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Fix - Improve the My Tickets (order-tickets.php) template logic to work with all ticketing providers (our thanks go out to Maksem who highlighted this problem)
 * Fix - Stop logic for dealing with recurring events from impacting other post types
-* Fix - Ensure ticket meta functions as expected with the EDD ticket provider
+* Fix - Ensure ticket meta functions as expected with the Easy Digital Downloads ticket provider
 * Tweak - Share "tickets unavailable" messaging across ticketing providers to prevent unnecessary duplication

 = [4.2.6] 2016-08-31 =